 1. Please enter the policy / paragraph / table number or site, to which your comment relates.

+Policy No: SP11

+Site:

+Support Object X Comment

+2. Do you consider the Local Plan is: Yes No

+(1) Legally compliant

+(2) Sound X

-Policy No: H02 Site: Land north and south of Shottendane Road Support Obje ect X Comment Do you consider the Local Plan is: (1) Legally compliant Yes No (2) Sound х (3) Complies with the Duty to Co-operate Please tick as appropriate For an explanation of these terms please see the guidance notes published separately 3.
-Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
+(3) Complies with the Duty to Co-operate

+Please tick as appropriate

+For an explanation of these terms please see the guidance notes published separately

+3. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
 Please be as precise as possible.
 If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your comments.

-We have concerns over the timescales and fear in the Local Plan to meet the Council's OAN accommodate the 2,500 dwellings which need mixed use development at Manston Airport from N over the Plan peri od, and particularly the strategy to a consequence of the deletion of a that any proposals will be judged and permitted only in accordance with a 'development brief and masterplan for the whole site' which, as far as we are aware, has yet to be produced.
+In our representations to the Proposed Revisions to the Local Plan, we broadly welcomed the increase to 17,140 additional dwellings over the plan period.
+On behalf of our client, we consider that this represents a more accurate reflection of the total number of additional dwellings required across Thanet